What is an NYS Wage Garnishment?

 If your request to vacate judgment was denied, you can request a court for a modification instead.
 This is called an Order to Show Cause.
-This will decrease the amount be garnished.
+This will decrease the amount being garnished.
 You must be able to prove why you can’t afford to lose the amount being taken from you.
-You will be needing to submit documents such as proof of income, rent, bills and monthly expenses to further strengthen your explanation.
+You will be needing to submit documents such as proof of income, rent, bills, and monthly expenses to further strengthen your explanation.
 If you can prove that he can’t pay for basic necessities like food, rent, medical care, and utilities, then they can take garnishments at a lower rate.

 Filing for bankruptcy

 If you decide to file for bankruptcy, all garnishments and any other attempt to collect will stop immediately.
-Those who file for bankruptcy are in a tough financial position and this could probably be there last resort.
+Those who file for bankruptcy are in a tough financial position and this could probably be their last resort.

 Resolve your back tax debt

-Resolving back due taxes can stop the garnishment.
+Resolving back due to taxes can stop the garnishment.
 NYS won’t always release a garnishment right away, but if you have a financial hardship it can get completely removed.
 Getting an NYS Offer In Compromise accepted can also get the garnishment removed.
 Make sure to speak with a tax attorney for your best options.

 NYS wage garnishments can get complicated.
 Cases can vary but the more complicated scenarios arise from different types of creditors in debts.
-Sometimes it can be helpful to get the help of a professional to maximize their results you want.
+Sometimes it can be helpful to get the help of a professional to maximize the results you want.